Buying an apartment or a piece of property

 Invite us for a home visit!
 Not only will we give you an appraisal, but we will also help you with any questions you might have.

-In Finland the ownership of apartments is commonly arranged through a housing company.
+In Finland, the ownership of an apartment is commonly arranged through a housing company.
 In such a case you own shares in the housing company which give you the right of occupancy of a specific apartment in a residential building.

 Banks and financial institutions accept housing company shares as collateral for mortgages.

 The housing company usually takes on debt to finance maintenance and renovation work.
 The shareholder is liable for any debt attributable to his/her shares.
-This is the reason why there sometimes are two different prices shown for apartments for sale: these are the sales price including the share of debt, and the the sales price excluding the debt.
+Because of this, two different prices are shown for an apartment for sale: the sales price including the share of debt (FI: velaton hinta), and the the sales price excluding the share of debt (FI: myyntihinta).

-The housing company may in its Articles of Assosciation stipulate rules for that are binding for all shareholders.
-Typically, this includes collecting a monthly managing charge that is used for running and maintaining the property and the building(s).
+The housing company may in its Articles of Association stipulate rules that are binding for all shareholders.
+Typically, these include the collecting of a monthly managing charge that is used for running and maintaining the property and the building(s).

 The housing company keeps a record of its shareholders.
-As of 2019 the list of shareholders and the physical shares are being transferred into the Residential and Commercial Property Information System of the National Land Survey of Finland.
+As of 2019 the list of shareholders and the physical shares are being transferred into the Residential and Commercial Property Information System maintained by the National Land Survey of Finland.

-The buyer pays a transfer tax of 2% of the price of the apartment including the share of debt.
+The buyer pays a transfer tax of 1,5% of the price of the apartment including the share of debt.
+When buying an apartment through a real estate agent it is the agent's responsibility to file a tax return of the sales transaction with the Tax Administration.

 The other common way of ownership is through a real estate property.
 This means that you own a physical piece of land and any buildings upon it.
 Typical properties include detached houses, summer cottages, and plots of land.
 Some semidetached houses also are organized in the form of a real estate property.

-Banks and financial institutions accept mortgage deeds as collateral for mortgages.
+Banks and financial institutions accept properties as collateral for mortgages.

 However, unlike a housing company, the real estate property cannot take on any debt of its own.
 Any need for external financing for e.g. renovations must be arranged through a personal mortgage or a loan.